• Primsa Header May 2023

 Posted on |

-I’ve lived in Greenville eight years and I’m still learning so much about our beautiful city, its history, and its landmarks.
+I’ve lived in Greenville for eight years and I’m still learning so much about our beautiful city, its history, and its landmarks.
 Learning about Greenville never gets old, especially when you get to tour downtown with an expert from World Explorers like we did.
 The tour is especially geared towards families so don’t be afraid to bring all the kids because there are a lot of treats along the way for them.

-Before I tell you about our neat experience, let me say that I wish this tour was around when I first considered moving to Greenville.
+Before I tell you about our neat experience, let me say that I wish this tour had been around when I first considered moving to Greenville.
 I had come twice to check out the city and was kind of bumbling around and just trying to figure things out on my own.
 This tour would have been amazingly helpful – and fun – to do because not only are you walking along a downtown that has been nationally recognized because of its beauty and businesses, but also because you get to take a couple of hours and just experience the heart of Greenville, ask questions not only to your guide but to the local businesses you visit, and learn about what makes the city so special.

 Joel Poinsett chillin’ outside M. Judson Booksellers